Yolki 1914

-Yolki 4 .1914 (Ёлки 1914, meaning Christmas Trees 1914 or Christmas Trees 4), is a 2014 Russian comedy film.
+Yolki 4 1914 (Ёлки 1914, meaning Christmas Trees 1914 or Christmas Trees 4), is a 2014 Russian comedy film.
 It is a prequel to the 2013 film Yolki 3.
 It premiered on December 14, 2014; the film was released on December 25.
 At the same time as the fourth film in the series, a spin-off, titled Paws, Bones & Rock'n'roll, was released.
 Starring Ivan Urgant, Sergey Svetlakov, Maria Poroshina, Viktor Verzhbitsky, Arthur Smolyaninov, Alexander Golovin, Alexander Domogarov Jr. The film tells the story of events in the Russian Empire during the First World War in 1914.

 Yolki 1914 received mostly mixed and negative reviews from critics and audiences, who criticized the boring plot but praised the actors, costumes, and atmosphere of the Russian Empire.
 Despite the reviews, the film was a box office success, grossing over 12 million dollars, on a budget of 9 million.
-The sequel, Yolki 5, was released in 2016, two years later.
+The sequel, Yolki 5, was released two years later in 2016.

 The film's slogan is "There hasn't been a Christmas tree like this for 100 years".

 Plot

 The film takes place in the Russian Empire in 1914 against the backdrop of the First World War which is just beginning.
-Six segments tell about life in large and small Russian cities, in noblemen's estates and poor urban families.
+Six segments tell about life in large and small Russian cities, in noblemen's estates and in poor urban families.